 The rapid changes occurring all around me have forced a reconsideration of the topic.
 And I now find myself reading those words over and over as I attempt to prepare for the presentation.
 “We must pay attention to the quality of the experiences that we will be creating and delivering.”
 And I’m beginning to wonder if that’s a lot like saying, “you must focus on being happy.”

 The Quality Experience

-This year’s RETSO conference has a new format, a new venue and a new date.
-Considering the past success of RETSO, a change in any one of those three would be risky.
-Changing all three at the same time borders on the insane.
-But I know, without question, it was a necessary move to insure a quality experience.
+This year’s RETSO conference has a new format, a new venue, and a new date.
+Considering the past success of RETSO, a change in any one of those three would be risky and changing all three at the same time borders on the insane.
+But I know, without question, it was a necessary move to ensure a quality experience.